Mount Barker, Western Australia: Features

 The Stirling Range lies approximately 40 km to the northeast of the town by road, via Kendenup.
 The Porongurup Range is a 15-minute drive to the east of the town.
 The two ranges have vastly different appearances and display different flora and geology.
 Both parks have gazetted walk trails that are especially popular during the spring wildflower season, from August to November.
-The Porongurup Range has a new "Granite Skywalk" which rewards hikers taking the Castle Rock walk trail.
-The upper Skywalk encompasses nearly 360-degree views, whilst the lower skywalk gives visitors views across the valley to the Stirling Range.
+The Porongurup Range has a "Granite Skywalk" access from the Castle Rock walk trail.
+The upper skywalk encompasses nearly 360-degree views, whilst the lower skywalk gives visitors views across the valley to the Stirling Range.

 Schools

-Mount Barker Community College is an independent school which include both primary and secondary school on the same campus.
+Mount Barker Community College is an independent school that include both primary and secondary schools on the same campus.
 The college is located off Albany Highway on Woogenellup Road.

 Mount Barker Community College opened in 2015; however, the college was previously known as Mount Barker Senior High School when it was still a state school.

 Media

-Mount Barker radio stations include 783 Triple M (formerly 6VA and RadioWest), Vision FM, HitFM (formerly HOT FM), ABC South Coast, ABC NewsRadio, ABC Radio National, ABC Classic FM & Triple J.
+Mount Barker radio stations include 783 Triple M (formerly 6VA and RadioWest), Vision FM, HitFM (formerly Hot FM), ABC South Coast, ABC NewsRadio, ABC Radio National, ABC Classic & Triple J.

-Below is a table showing the broadcast frequencies on which these services can be received.